cp3402-students/project-team1cns/deployment.md

  ### Production Server
 Since the production server is the final version of the site it will use WP Pusher to access main from the GitHub Repository

-Simply log into Digital Ocean (https://cloud.digitalocean.com) and access the droplet created for production (Ours is called "U3A-Production") Then you will be able to access the domain granting you access to the production site.
+We just logged into Digital Ocean (https://cloud.digitalocean.com) and access the droplet created for production (Ours is called "U3A-Production") Then we were able to access the domain granting you access to the production site.

 ## Testing and Automation
+Our group utilised USBWebServer to host WordPress locally, with a dummy website import.
+This was so we could test the theme with different images, font types, titles, etc. We found this "Dummy" site from the [WordPress Codex's Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test).
+After downloading the XML, we simply imported it into our site, allowing for a full theme stress test.

+After changes were made to the theme, as previously mentioned, we would push changes using meaningful commits to the relevant branch, most commonly "Staging_Gulp" or "Staging_New".
+Then, the WP Pusher Plugin would pull the repository changes and make adjustments in real-time to the staging site hosted on LightSail.
+Once our group was happy with the staging changes, a pull request would be made to merge the staging branch into main.

+The final step left was to update our live server.
+Once we had Digital Ocean set up and a site hosted, we once again used the WP Pusher Plugin to access the repository from the main branch, which housed our staging changes.
+By utilising tools like WP Pusher, GitHub, and Gulp, it allowed our team to work efficiently and collaboratively, producing a high level of work.